-As a National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC), the Center for Advanced Design and Manufacturing of Integrated Microfluidics (CADMIM) will develop design tools and manufacturing technologies for integrated microfluidics targeting cost-effective, quick, and easy diagnosis of the environment, agriculture, and human health.
+As a National Science Foundation (NSF) Industry/University Cooperative Research Center (I/UCRC), the Center for Advanced Design and Manufacturing of Integrated Microfluidics (CADMIM) will develop microscale tools and technologies aimed at simpler, faster, and cheaper analytical solutions addressing human health, agriculture, and the environment.

-Diagnostics are needed everywhere – the environment, agriculture, food and water supplies, and ultimately for human health and safety.
-Ubiquitous diagnostics currently are not feasible, however, due to inefficient, cumbersome, and/or expensive existing methods.
-Yet rising healthcare costs and at-risk populations create a need for cheaper, widely available diagnoses and treatments.
-Results of millions of livestock screens for disease are not available for hours or days.
+Analytical solutions are needed everywhere – the environment, agriculture, food and water supplies, and ultimately for human health and safety.
+These solutions are not currently feasible, however, due to inefficient, cumbersome, and/or expensive existing methods.
+Yet rising healthcare costs and at-risk populations create a need for cheaper, more convenient solutions.
+The development of new medicines requires millions of compounds to be screened efficiently.
+To feed a growing global population, faster breeding and testing of new crop varieties is required.
+Results of livestock screens for disease are not available for hours or days.
 Ocean and urban runoff assays rely on culture-based laboratory results that take days to acquire – too late to prevent beach closures.
 In each of these application areas, fluidic samples must be analyzed quickly, accurately, and with the lowest cost/test possible.
-The term “diagnosis,” literally “via knowledge,” can inform not only medicine, but virtually every facet of our lives.
-The natural and built environment, agriculture, food and water supplies, and human health call for increasingly sophisticated and frequent monitoring.
-Diagnostics have potential roles along entire chains of interconnected factors – environmental conditions influence agricultural practices and yields, which influence the availability and quality of food, which affect health, prices, and the nation’s economic status.
-Knowledge (or its absence) anywhere along the chain have effects downstream.
-If contamination goes undetected, for example, exports may be embargoed, products removed from shelves, resulting in economic losses.
+Bioanalytics have potential roles along entire chains of interconnected factors – environmental conditions influence agricultural practices and yields, which influence the availability and quality of food, which affect health, prices, and the nation’s economic status.

 (Click to enlarge)